quay/quay-operator/README.md

       - secretName: quayconfigfile
   ```

 By default, the `config` type is assumed.
-If the contents of the secret contains certificates that should be added to the `extra_ca_certs` directory, specify the type as `extraCaCert` as shown below:
+If the contents of the secret contains certificates that should be added as a trusted certificate, specify the type as `extraCaCert` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1